 The inventory should assess FirstLight's land base and identify what parcels could serve as new primitive campsites or, where deemed necessary, river access locations.
 The Trust for Public Land has developed a map of potential campsites for non-motorized boaters on the Connecticut River in Massachusetts.
 The map was created as part of the effort to expand the Connecticut River Paddlers' Trail into Massachusetts and Connecticut.
 The map generally follows the Paddlers' Trail standard of one campsite per five river miles, which is the recommended frequency.
-FirstLight facilities are clearly inadequate by this standard and far worse than the frequency of campsites operated by TransCanada in Vermont and New Hampshire.
-The map should be included by FirstLight in its study of "informal sites" that could be used to support more recreation on the river.
+FirstLight facilities are clearly inadequate by this standard and far worse than the frequency of campsites operated by FirstLight in its study of "informal sites" that could be used to support more recreation on the river.
 (To access that map, contact Clem Clay, Connecticut River Program Director, at The Trust for Public Land in Amherst, Mass.; Clem.Clay@tpl.org.)